Pure Software Solution for your Applications and Infrastructure

 For Big Data & Databases, Powered by Containers

 Robin leverages container technology to consolidate applications with complete runtime isolation.
 Container is a lightweight, OS-based virtualization technology that allows creation of compartmentalized and isolated application environment on top of the standard OS.
 Just as a hypervisor abstracts OS from the underlying hardware, containers help abstract applications from OS and everything underneath, leading to simplified application deployment and seamless portability across hardware and operating platforms.

-Robin is the first and only product in the industry that brings application lifecycle management benefits to all types of enterprise applications – including highly performance-sensitive workloads such as databases and Big Data.
+Robin is the first and only product in the industry that brings application lifecycle management benefits to all types of enterprise applications – including highly performance-sensitive workloads such as NoSQL databases RDBMS and Big Data.